Mountain Research and Development Journal

 • Title and short title (the short title is optional)

-• Names, e-mail addresses, and affiliations (Department, Institution, Address, Postal Code, City, Country) of all co-authors
+• Names, email addresses, affiliations (Department, Institution, Address, Postal Code, City, Country), and ORCID iDs of all coauthors

 • Abstract (150–300 words, one paragraph only)